Compassion In The Workplace: A Practical Mindfulness Guide

 Mindfulness Practices That Support Compassion In The Workplace

-Mindfulness supports workplace compassion by training attention, emotional regulation, and the ability to pause before reacting.
-The practice is simple: notice what is happening, then return to the next useful action.
+Mindfulness supports workplace compassion by training attention, emotional regulation, and the space to choose a respectful next step.
+The practice is simple: notice the fluttering stomach or tingling fingers, take a brief Stairwell Reset if you can, and return to the most useful action rather than the fastest reaction.

 Mindful.net’s Mindfulness Practices App teaches beginner-friendly breathing, listening, and self-compassion practices for everyday work moments; use it as a reminder, not a substitute for management action.
 For short resets, mindfulness exercises for work may be a practical next step.